-Some babies will fuss, cry or pull off the breast during nursing.
+Some babies will fuss, cry or pull off the breast during breastfeeding.
 There are a number of reasons why this might be happening.
 It’s pretty common to see this type of behavior at around 6-8 weeks, though it can occur at any time.
 If your baby is generally fussy (not just when nursing) see My baby is fussy!
 Is something wrong?

 How old is baby?
 Most babies go through growth spurts during the first few days at home and around 7-10 days, 2-3 weeks, 4-6 weeks, 3 months, 4 months, 6 months, 9 months, etc. Many babies are fussy during growth spurts.